daniellechowicz/power-analytics/README.md

 3) run the installer and follow the instructions

 ## Software functionalities
-Accordingly to the customer's requirements, the software has the following features
+Accordingly to the customer's requirements, the software has the following features:
 1) working with National Instruments TDMS format
 2) integration of applied parameters with existing database by tool ID number
 3) manual selection of idle mode and cutting regions